-THE WORLD OF BOOKSex
+THE WORLD OF BOOKS

 Yes, this question of book-handling.
 The other day I had a word to say about the necessity for the professional book-handler, a person who will maul the books of illiterate, but wealthy, upstarts so that the books will look as if they have been read and re-read by their owners.
 How many uses of mauling would there be?
 Without giving the matter much thought, I should say four.
 Supposing an experienced handler is asked to quote for the handling of one shelf of books four feet in length.
 He would quote thus under four heads:--